sourceinstitute/peerlearningguide/_includes/index.md

 # Table of contents

-* For the community leaders who are putting in the work

 * How Peer Learning is emerging
   * Success is defined by what the learner becomes
     * [Harvard & Y Combinator](http://source.institute/blog/harvard-and-yc-on-defining-learning-success/)